thisdot/starter.dev/README.md

 - `description` - This field is used as a short description highlighting the technologies of each particular starter kit.
 It is shown as a selection in the starter-dev CLI.
 Example: `NextJS, React Query, and TailwindCSS`
 - `keywords` - This field is an array of strings used to map to the technology list on the starter.dev website.
 Example: `["next", "react-query", "tailwind"]`
+- `hasShowcase` - This field is a boolean and is required when displaying the "View Showcase" link for kits that have showcases.
+If your kit has a showcase, set the value to `true`.
+If your kit does not have a showcase, set the value to `false`.

 ### Adding starter kit to the website